DHTMLX/gantt-docs/data/desktop/working_calendars.md

 ###Using the api/gantt_addcalendar.md method

-This way is fully described in the next step.
+This way is fully described in the next section.

 Adding Calendar into Gantt